 By guest blogger Jordan Moeny

-This post originally appeared on the Teaching Now blog.
+This item first appeared on the Teaching Now blog.

 A forthcoming study by University of Missouri researchers finds that accounting for factors like poverty when comparing schools could lead to a more “effective and equitable” teacher-evaluation system.

 The study compares a so-called “proportional evaluation” system with two other methods of teacher evaluation: A basic value-added model and one in which the performance of individual students is compared to that of their peers.
 Unlike the other models, proportional evaluation takes into consideration factors outside of the classroom, including school resources and the socioeconomic backgrounds of students.

 Researchers modeled each system using data from the Missouri Assessment Program test, including test scores from 4th through 8th grade students at more than 1,800 schools.
 The data were drawn from a period of five years, between 2007 and 2011.

 Teacher ranking and evaluation systems are often criticized for favoring teachers in low-poverty, resource-rich schools.
 In particular, value-added models, which seek to isolate teachers’ impact on students’ test scores, have been scrutinized for their alleged potential to overstate the quality of teachers in well-resourced schools, since outside factors in such communities may create more fertile ground for student improvement.
 This difference in teacher rankings, in turn, can make it more difficult for struggling schools to attract quality teachers.